SelfMagician/Magic/index.md

 -   Magic can be applied to Self things.
 -   Thinking Magic and applying with a trigger is the application method.
 -   A thing becomes Self thing when looked by Self with the intent of ownership, and the originally looked Self should give consent for replacement of ownership to another Self.
--   Wife, Girlfriend, Darling, is whom you have physical sex.
+-   Husband, Boyfriend, Wife, Girlfriend, is whom you have physical sex.

 ## Warnings